eLearning and the Learning Management System (LMS), a comprehensive guide:

 Section 9: LMS Implementation planning - key tips

-Have you been an elearning champion, but a lone voice in the wilderness?
-In the early days of elearning, many people saw its potential to change the world of workplace learning forever.
-Its promise was to scale learning and training effectively and efficiently across large and geographically dispersed teams.
-But for too long now, elearning (digital learning) content and learning management system (LMS) platforms have dramatically under delivered on their vision.
+In the early days of elearning and the LMS, many people saw the potential to change the world of workplace learning forever.
+Its promise was to scale employee training effectively and efficiently across large and geographically dispersed teams.
+But for too long now, elearning courses and learning management system (LMS) platforms have dramatically under delivered on their vision.
 Users have been repeatedly underwhelmed by substandard elearning experiences.

 To help you make the very most of it, we’ve produced this guide.
 Here’s what it does:

 - Gives you a comprehensive view of current and future trends in digital learning content